enter-001/enter-001/README.md

 # 👋 Hi, I'm enter001

 ## 🚀 About Me
 Full-stack developer with a focus on JavaScript, React, and Python.
 I build web applications and explore Machine Learning on the side.
-Fluent in British English and Spanish, I enjoy bridging code and the physical world – whether that's debugging a backend or repairing hardware.
+Fluent in British English and Spanish, I enjoy bridging code with the physical world – whether that's debugging a backend or repairing hardware.
 I'm driven by curiosity and a love for solving problems "across digital and tangible domains".
 - 🔭 **Currently working on:** Full-stack applications with React & Node.js
 - 🌱 **Learning:**  ML models & AI integration
 - 👯 **Looking to collaborate on:** Open source projects or ML projects